dimitri-feniou/Trustpilot_api/readme.md

    * merge.py: to merge the scraped datasets
    * cleaning.py: used to remove emojis and unnecessary space in the training dataset

-## Collab link trained camenBert model on dataset
+## Colab link CamemBert training on dataset

 https://colab.research.google.com/drive/1kyLGR4OifFgsykcqii3LmYUwIxeoQ0VZ#scrollTo=xJ0vCeTDC3gr